tendermint/tendermint/spec/p2p/v0.34/README.md

 ToDo Check that the split in tables corresponds to what is actually in the files.
 -->

-### **Peer communication**
+#### **Peer communication**
 | [Peer discovery](peer_manager.md) | [Peer dialing](switch.md#dialing-peers) | [Accepting connections from peers](switch.md#accepting-peers) | Connection management (processing msgs) |
 | ---| ---| ---| --- |
 | PEX / config | PEX / Switch | Reactors / Switch | Reactors|

-### **Peer management**
+#### **Peer management**
 | [Peer ranking](addressbook.md#pick-address) | Connection upgrading | [Evicting](pex-protocol.md#misbehavior)|
 | --- | --- | --- |
 | PEX / reactors (only marking peers as good/bad); address book (actual ranking)| - | PEX reactor|

-## Peer lifecycle
+### Peer lifecycle

-A Node can pass through various states before becoming the peer of another node as demonstrated below in the example of an outbound peer:
+A Node can pass through various states before becoming the peer of another node as demonstrated below on the example of an outbound peer:
 <img src="img/p2p_state.png" width="50%" title="Outgoing peers lifecycle">Outgoing peers lifecycle</img>

-A node can thus be in the following states before connecting to its peer:
+A node can be in the following states before connecting to its peer:
 - 'Candidate': peers that we have not connected to yet but are discovered. (no explicit list)
 - ['Dialing'](switch.md#dialing-peers) : peers who are currently being dialed. ( I did not see where this is of particular use. )
-- 'Peers' : Connected peers (effectivley a connected state)
+- 'Peers' : Connected peers (effectivley a connected state).
+Peers who a node has successfully dialed or from whom it has [accepted a connection](switch.md#accepting-peers).
 - ['Reconnecting'](switch.md#reconnect-to-peer): Peers to whom a node is currently reconnecting.
-The node is trying to establosh a connectiong to these peers and is failing to do so.
+The node is trying to establish a connection to these peers and is failing to do so.
 After a certain amount of time, the peer is simply dropped to be discovered again by the PEX reactor.
-- 'BadPeers' : This is the only list not kept by the switch.
-It is stored within the [address](addressbook.md#bad-peers) book of the PEX reactor.
+- ['BadPeers'](addressbook.md#bad-peers) : This is the only list not kept by the switch.
+It is stored within the addressbook of the PEX reactor.
+It contains the list of peers that were marked as bad due to exhibited [misbehavior](pex-protocol.md#misbehavior).
+Peers can be reinstated after being marked as bad.

-This specification explains the conditions that need to be satisfied for a node to transition into between these state.
+This specification explains the conditions that need to be satisfied for a node to transition between these state.

+### Node types

+From a p2p perspective, within a network, Tendermint distinguishes between regular and [seed nodes](pex-protocol.md#seed-nodes).
+While regular nodes try to form connections between one another, the main role of a seed node is to provide other nodes with addresses.

+## Documentation overview

+We organize this specification as follows:

+1. [Peer manager](peer_manager.md) describes the high level functionality that a peer manager should provide.
+It contains pointers to the implementation of relevant functions and their descriptions.
+2. Peer discovery is implemented within the [Pex reactor](pex.md), but we explain the main functionalities abstracted away from the implementation as the [Pex protocol](pex-protocol.md).
+3. The [Switch](switch.md) is a service that handles peer connections and exposes an API to receive incoming messages on `Reactors`.
+4. Tendermint uses an [Address book](addressbook.md) to store peer information and can be viewed as a database.
+However, the address book also provides the implementation of additional funcationality: peer ranking, peer selection and persistence of peer addresses.
+5. [Transport](transport.md) describes the functions called by other p2p components to actually establishe secure and authenticated connections with peers.
+6. Finally, [Types](types.md) and [Configuration](configuration.md) provide a list of existing types and configuration parameters used by the Tendermint p2p layer.

 <!--
 ToDo check if smething can be moved to existing sections Daniel wrote, otherwise delete
 ### Peer discovery